-An informative webinar about the grant and application process will be delivered on January 18, 2018.
-A recorded link of this webinar will be available at the RFP homepage.
+An informative webinar about the grant and application process will be delivered on January 18, 2018 from 2:30 to 3:30 PM.
+To register for the webinar, refer to the EARSS RFP page.
 The deadline for proposals is March 14, 2018.
 Applicants recommended for funding will be notified in April.
-Awards will be approved by the State Board of Education at their June, 2018 board meeting.
+Awards will be approved by the State Board of Education at their June 13-14, 2018 board meeting.

 EARSS Restorative Practices Grant